 US Air Force Flight Test

-AeroNavData assisted the US Air Force in the C-17 Flight test at Edwards Air Force Base (KEDW).
+AeroNavData assisted the US Air Force in the Flight test at Edwards Air Force Base (KEDW).
 The flight test required AeroNavData to design a number of custom procedures that could provide navigation data in a tab-delimited format that matches DAFIF Edition 8.1.
-Our provided navigation procedure design also incorporated aircraft maneuvering speeds, bank angle, and the capabilities of the aircraft’s upgraded Flight Management System (FMS).
-The navigation file was also useable by Jacobs Engineering, the team responsible for creating the Nav Images used by the C-17.
+Our navigation procedure design also incorporated aircraft maneuvering speeds, bank angle, and the capabilities of the aircraft’s upgraded Flight Management System (FMS).

-The purpose of the flight tests is to assess for certification of the C-17’s ability to successfully fly these ARINC Path terminators, using the aircraft’s upgraded FMS.
+The purpose of the flight test is to assess for certification of the Air Force C-17’s ability to successfully fly these ARINC Path terminators, using the aircraft’s newly upgraded FMS.